stuartleeks/pick-a-browser/README.md

 ### Get the binaries

+Download `pick-a-browser.exe` from the [latest release](https://github.com/stuartleeks/pick-a-browser/releases/latest).

-Currently, you can either grab the build artifact from [the latest CI build](https://github.com/stuartleeks/pick-a-browser/actions/workflows/ci-build.yml) and unzip, or clone and build from source.
+Alternatively,  you can either grab the build artifact from [the latest CI build](https://github.com/stuartleeks/pick-a-browser/actions/workflows/ci-build.yml) and unzip, or clone and build from source.

 ### Installing pick-a-browser